AMERICAN WEDDINGS BLOG

 Published Friday, Aug.
 6th, 2021

-And because a baptism is a religious ceremony -- a ritual done in a particular way -- your wardrobe should reflect your role in the day.
-Are you conducting the baptism, or attending as a guest?
-If you’re the one being baptized, will it be by sprinkling, pouring, or total immersion?
-Because that will influence what you choose to wear!
+Because a baptism is a religious ceremony, your wardrobe should reflect your role in the day.
+To decide what to wear, consider whether you are you conducting the baptism or attending as a guest.
+Will it be indoors or outdoors in hot weather?
+And if you’re the one being baptized, will it be done by sprinkling, pouring, or total immersion?
+You’ll also want to consider the religious denomination, weather, and level of religious formality.

 Let’s dive in!